-- 1. Set the track discs (Fig. 177/1) so that they mark the tramline. - 2.
+- 1. Set the track discs (Fig. 178/1) so that they mark the tramline. - 2.
 Turn the track marker disc to adjust the working intensity of the track discs so that they run roughly parallel to the direction of travel on light soil and are more "on grip" on heavier soil. - 3.
-Tighten the screws (Fig. 177/2) firmly.
+Tighten the screws (Fig. 178/2) firmly.

-When working with tramline rhythm 2 plus and tramline rhythm 6 plus (see also section 5.23.3, on page 109), bring only one of the two track discs into transport position.
+When working with tramline rhythm 2 plus and tramline rhythm 6 plus, bring only one of the two track discs into transport position.